speckhard/python_grid_est/README.md

 ## Juptyer notebook

-Please see the juptyer notebook (examples/Grid_Topology_Estimation.ipynb) to get a better how this library can be used in practice:
+Please see the juptyer notebook (examples/Grid_Topology_Estimation.ipynb) to get a better how this library can be used in practice.
+In the notebook an 8 node IEEE example is shown as well as an example main file.